We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 To take the test, a person needs to provide a hair sample of five strands.
 The test also works on color-treated hair.

-U.S. Food Intolerance says that results come back within 72 hours of the lab receiving the sample.
+U.S. Food Intolerance says that results come back within 72 hours and up to 5 days of the lab receiving the sample.
 The report includes a complementary metal and nutritional deficiency test.

 - This test uses a hair sample, which may be easier to collect than a blood sample for some individuals.